-In May of 2006, I packed my bags for a journey of a lifetime… a trip to the exotic and ancient land of Turkey as a guest of the Rumi Forum.
+In May, I packed my bags for a journey of a lifetime… a trip to the exotic and ancient land of Turkey as a guest of the Rumi Forum.
 I had my reservations about taking this trip.
 For years I’ve heard that Americans are not liked in many parts of the Muslim world, so I wondered about how I would be treated there.
 I knew that Turkey, a predominately Muslim country, is different from other middle east countries.
 Even though the language, religious beliefs, and cultural values are different, Turkey has been an American ally for decades.
 That fact along with the warm friendly smiles and generous invitation of the Rumi Forum made my choice to visit Turkey a simple one.

 I expected to see ancient sites and people entrenched into antiquity, living fifty years ago in the past.
 I expected to see the Turkey of the movies as in Midnight Express or an old James Bond movie.
 And as much as I hate to say it, I expected to see a third world country.
 Instead, I was pleasantly surprised to see Turkey for what it is, a beautiful and modern country where old and new and the east and west meet.
 Streets bustling with new cars, people going to work, children going to, and everybody was busy with the things of life.

 My first sight of Turkey came from five thousand feet.
 As my plane was descended to land, I could see Istanbul, this huge city of millions, spread out beneath me for miles and miles yet split by the meandering blue of the Bosporus.
 The vast expanse of red clay tiled houses and apartments neatly separated by rows of roads was adorned by beautiful mosque domes…like colorful shells on a clay beach.